The Interstate Railroad

 Interstate numbered their 50-55 ton steel hoppers from 1100 to 16236.
 This number represents renumbered hoppers after they were rebuilt, as well as new purchases.

 The lettering on the hoppers was changed sometime during the rebuilding program in the 1940's.
-It went from a "I" to a "I" style.
+It went from a fancy font to a block style.

 All the Interstate hoppers were ribbed sided with white lettering on a black body.
 After the Southern takeover, a few offset side hoppers with side extensions were painted an oxide red color and lettered Interstate, using a Southern-inspired lettering scheme.
 Some of the ribbed side hoppers also received the same type lettering.